brucehsieh56/thsieh4.github.io/posts/testpage.md

         <div class="progress">
           <div class="progress-bar progress-bar-striped bg-secondary" style="width:20%">20%</div>
         </div>
-        <p class="card-text">Some quick example text to build on the card title and make up the bulk of the card's content.</p>
+        <p class="card-text text-left">Some quick example text to build on the card title and make up the bulk of the card's content.</p>
         <a href="#" class="btn btn-dark">Go somewhere</a>
       </div>
     </div>